The investigation of quark - antiquark potential in plasma with hyperscaling violation background: Validity of Im for dipole at arbitrary angles

-As before, since $z=7$ is a feature of N=4 SYM, we give the general condition for it.
-Therefore from (55) and (56) these are in hand,

-The reader should pay attention to the point that relation (56) depends on the conditions of the problem.
-So, this limit should be taken into account with the numerical value of $\bar{r}''(0)$ and other parameters.
-Due to the nature of equation of motion (it is now a system of equations), the interested reader could not find an analytic expression that assures the region where the imaginary part of potential is nagative.
-But in any special case one should solve it numerically, and keep only the results which satisfy this condition and exclude the others.
-Good news is, it should cover the conforming result with (55), and therefore it is a essential condition that one could chek.
-Proceeding with (55) we can compare two important cases from previous section where they satisfied Im$V_{Q\bar{Q}}<0$ in perpendicular case which are {$\theta=4$, $z=1$, $d=1or 2$} and {$\theta=3$, $z=0$, $d=1or 2$} for studying them with arbitrary angles too.
-By using (55), the first one give these results for $d=1$ and $d=2$
+Here we can say that the relation (\ref{constrarb}) depends on the conditions of the problem.
+Some condition should be taken into account with the numerical value of $\bar{r}''(0)$ and other parameters.
+In that case the equation (\ref{constrarb}) by using some suitable condition help us to obtain the definite corresponding potential and arrange the dynamic parameter and dimension in hyperscaling violation metric background.
+Anyway we can not find an analytic expression that assures the region where the imaginary part of potential is negative.
+For this reason we leave this problem for the future.
+But there is some good news for the equation (\ref{constarbteta}).
+We can compare two important cases from previous section and this section as perpendicular and arbitrary angle respectively.
+The common conditions for two cases can be arrange by the parametres $\theta$, $z$ and $d$ which are satisfied by Im$V_{Q\bar{Q}}<0$ in perpendicular and arbitrary angle.
+For two cases the corresponding parameters will be as $\theta=4$, $z=1$, $d=1or 2$ and $\theta=3$, $z=0$, $d=1or 2$.
+By using (\ref{constarbteta}), the first one gives these results for $d=1$ and $d=2$